Cinema of Sudan: Contemporary filmmakers and movies

 Also in 2021, the documentary film The Art of Sin, written and directed in Norway and Sudan by Ibrahim Mursal, who grew up in Sudan, explored the trepidation felt by the Sudanese LGBT community through the experience of his protagonist Ahmed Umar.
 The movie premiered at the Bergen International Film Festival in 2020 and had its UK premiere in August 2022, but has not yet been shown in Sudan.

 In November 2022, Sara Suliman's documentary Heroic Bodies had its first public performance at the International Documentary Film Festival Amsterdam (IDFA).
 Based on the filmmaker's dissertation at the School of Oriental and African Studies (SOAS) at the University of London and spanning Sudanese social history from colonial times to the late 20th century, the film investigates "how the human body was used as a means of resistance against the state, patriarchy and colonial oppression."

 In April 2023, Goodbye Julia, by Sudanese filmmaker Mohamed Kordofani, became the first Sudanese film to win the Prix de la Liberté (Freedom Prize) in the Certain Regard section of the 2023 Cannes Film Festival.
 It was also the first feature film produced by Station Films, a Sudanese production company founded by Amjad Abu Alala and Mohamed Alomda.

 In 2024 and 2025, two documentaries about the 2019 revolution and the Sudanese civil war that started in April 2023 were released.
 Sudan, remember us by French-Tunisian filmmaker Hind Meddeb premiered at the 81st Venice International Film Festival on 30 August 2024.
 It depicts the 2019 overthrow of Sudanese leader Omar Al-Bashir and the subsequent civil war that followed.

-The 2025 documentary film Khartoum was directed by the four young Sudanese filmmakers, Anas Saeed, Rawia Alhag, Ibrahim Snoopy, Timeea M. Ahmed, and British creative director and writer Phil Cox.
+The 2025 documentary film Khartoum was directed by four young Sudanese filmmakers, Anas Saeed, Rawia Alhag, Ibrahim Snoopy, Timeea M. Ahmed, and British creative director and writer Phil Cox.
 It documents survival and quest for freedom through dreams, rebellion, and civil strife of five Khartoum residents.
 Premiered in January at the 2025 Sundance Film Festival, it was also presented at the 75th Berlin International Film Festival.
-Further it was awarded the Geneva International Film Festival and Forum on Human Rights (FIFDH) Gilda Vieira de Mello Prize.
+In Geneva, it was awarded the International Film Festival and Forum on Human Rights (FIFDH) Gilda Vieira de Mello Prize.